call-for-code-team-one/carbon-footprint-jvd/README.md

 * Deployed in couple of lines of code
 * Able to calculate Carbon Footprint based on questionaire
 * Integrates Barcode Scanner to define country of origin of products

+The detailed presentation and the link to the demo video can be found in the powerpoint, in the CallForCodePresentation.zip file attached to this repo
 # Structure:

 The code is structured as follows: